UncleCShark/ProgrammingWindows5thEdWithCMake/README.md

 ## Prerequisites to run the samples
 - Install a C++ compiler for Windows Platform (MSVC, Mingw64) optionally with IDE ( any Visual Studio 2017, QT Creator, VS Code will be OK ) and have a ball.

+- Be carefull when you compile examples for x64 platform - many of them work without problem but not MIDI example.